 The Choir on tour

-Highlights include the 1980 performance at the Municipal Theater in Santiago de Chile, when The Choir and the Municipal Theater’s Philharmonic Orchestra were conducted by German Maestro Peter Richter in Carl Orff’s profane oratorio, “Carmina Burana”.
+Highlights include the 1980 performance at the Municipal Theater in Santiago de Chile, when The Choir and the Municipal Theater’s Philharmonic Orchestra were conducted by German Maestro Peter Richter in Carl Orff’s profane cantata, “Carmina Burana”.

 In 1985, the Choir was invited for the first time to the Musical Weeks that take place annually in the Southern lake resort of Frutillar.
 On that occasion, they performed Mozart’s “Requiem” with the Chile Symphony Orchestra conducted by Maestro Francisco Rettig.